 Instead, we suggest that if you plan to stay in Seattle before or after your cruise and have a hotel in mind, then give the hotel a call and see if they offer free or discounted parking.
 If the hotel is at least a few miles from the port and has a decent-sized parking lot, it’s a good chance they will allow you to leave your car there as an incentive for your business.

-The Warwick is the only hotel we found downtown that offers cruise parking, and the offer is not on their website.
+The Warwick is one of the few hotels we found downtown that offers cruise parking, and the offer is not on their website.
 We had to call directly to get access to the special.
 The parking package includes up to 8 days of parking, but no transport to the cruise terminal.
 At only a 10-minute walk to Pier 66 (or a 10-minute ride to Pier 91), this is your best option if you want somewhere to park your car and also a convenient location to explore downtown Seattle.
 Read reviews here.

 As with many of the hotels offering cruise parking, this place is located near the airport.
 That makes it especially convenient if you are flying into Seattle for your cruise.
 The DoubleTree is a nicer hotel, so expect to pay a little more to stay here.
 They offer a couple of packages, including one that offers parking for up to 8 nights and another with transportation roundtrip from the hotel to the cruise port.
 Read reviews here.

-Like it’s DoubleTree cousin, this hotel is a little nicer and a perfect stop-off for those flying into Seattle.
+Like its DoubleTree cousin, this hotel is a little nicer and a perfect stop-off for those flying into Seattle.
 Rooms run about $200 a night for the parking package, but keep in mind you will have to find your own transportation to the Seattle cruise terminal.
 The “Park, Stay & Fly” package offers parking for 8, 10, or 14 nights (depending on which you choose) at the hotel during your cruise.
 Read reviews here.

 A cheaper option to stay near the airport, this hotel provides a room and up to 7 days parking for about $140, depending on when you cruise.
 Normal rates are $95, so you are essentially paying $45 to park.
 That’s way cheaper than parking at the Seattle cruise port.
 Keep in mind you’ll still need to find transportation to the port.
 Look for the “Park and Fly” package.
 Additional parking days are $10 each.
 Read reviews here.

 Have you stayed in a hotel in the Seattle area with free cruise parking?
 Let us know in the comments below!